-Both tabs also show backup comments, and allow for adding, editing and deleting comments to the selected backup version.
+Both tabs also show backup comments and allow for adding, editing and deleting comments to the selected backup version.
 If a backup version does not have comments, click the Add comment icon, then type your comments in the comments area and click the Save icon.
-If there is already a comment, you can edit it after clicking the Edit icon.
-Having finished editing, click the Save icon to save the changed comment or the Cancel icon to cancel the changes.
-To remove the comment, click the Delete icon.
+If there is already a comment, you can edit it for the current version only.
+To do this, click Edit comment for current version, type a new comment and click the Save icon to save the changed comment or the Cancel icon to cancel the changes.